ktsorensenWX/PyTorch-WX-Classification/README.md

 # PyTorch Weather Classification

 ## Objective
 Developing a Convolutional Neural Network (CNN) capable of matching (to start) ~85% accuracy with a select group of weather phenomena.
 This will be converted into an application and applied both on my personal website and for later use elsewhere.
+Some of the code will be partially from PyTorch's tutorials, such as "https://pytorch.org/tutorials/beginner/data_loading_tutorial.html" and "https://pytorch.org/tutorials/beginner/basics/data_tutorial.html".

 ## Statement
 This original project was conducted using TensorFlow and is available on my GitHub under 'CNN-Django-Application', which does a similar job as this, but is less configurable.